CME211/notes/lecture-3.md

 ```

 Here, the element for the sub-list `[55, 2, 3]` is actually a memory reference.
-So, when we copy the outter list, only references for the cointained objects are
+So, when we copy the outer list, only references for the contained objects are
 copied.
 Thus in this case modifying the copy (`b`) modifies the original
 (`a`).
 Thus, we may need the function `copy.deepcopy()`: